 - Osborne, J F, Simon, S and Collins, S, 2003, ‘Attitudes Towards Science: A Review of the Literature and its Implications’, International Journal of Science Education, 25(9), 1049–1079

 Professor Helmuth Trischler

-• Head of Research, Deutsches Museum, Munich • Professor of Modern History and the History of Technology, Ludwig-Maximilians-Universität, Munich • Director, Rachel Carson Center • Website
+- Professor of Modern History and the History of Technology, Ludwig-Maximilians-Universität, Munich

-Prof. Trischler’s main research interests are knowledge societies and innovation cultures in international comparison; science, technology and European integration; transport history; and environmental history.
-Helmuth Trischler is the author of twenty-eight books and edited volumes, approximately one hundred articles, and the co-editor of a number of book series, including Umwelt und Geschichte (Vandenhoeck & Ruprecht, Göttingen) and The Environment in History: International Perspectives (Berghahn Books, Oxford and New York).
+Professor Trischler’s main research interests are knowledge societies and innovation cultures in international comparison; science, technology and European integration; transport history; and environmental history.
+Helmuth Trischler is the author of 36 books and edited volumes, more than 100 articles, and the co-editor of a number of book series, including Umwelt und Geschichte (Vandenhoeck & Ruprecht, Göttingen) and The Environment in History: International Perspectives (Berghahn Books, Oxford and New York).

 - Trischler, H, 2016, ‘The Anthropocene – A Challenge for the History of Science’, Technology, and the Environment, NTM 24: 1–27

 - Trischler, H, and Gall, A (eds), 2016, Szenerien und Illusion: Geschichte, Varianten und Potenziale von Museumsdioramen (Göttingen: Wallstein)

 - Trischler, H and Oldenziel, R (eds), 2016, Cycling and Recycling: Histories of Sustainable Practices (New York und Oxford: Berghahn) 248 S